-17. Correction of Both Underreported and Overreported Amounts
+19. Correction of Both Underreported and Overreported Amounts

-Check the box on line 17 if any corrections you entered on lines 6 through 12, and 14 and 15a in column 3 reflect both underreported and overreported amounts.
+Check the box on line 19 if any corrections you entered on lines 6 through 13, 15, and 16d in column 3 reflect both underreported and overreported amounts.

 Example: If you had an increase to social security wages of \$15,000 for employee A and a decrease to social security wages of \$5,000 for employee B, you would enter \$10,000 on line 6, column 3.
-That \$10,000 represents the net change from
+That \$10,000 represents the net change from corrections.

-On line 19, you must explain the reason for both the \$15,000 increase and the \$5,000 decrease.
+On line 21, you must explain the reason for both the 15,000 increase and the 5,000 decrease.

-18. Did You Reclassify Any Workers?
+20. Did You Reclassify Any Workers

-Check the box on line 18 if you reclassified any workers to be independent contractors or nonemployees.
+Check the box on line 20 if you reclassified any workers to be independent contractors or nonemployees.
 Also check this box if the IRS (or you) determined that workers you treated as independent contractors or nonemployees should be classified as employees.
-On line 19, give us a detailed reason why any worker was reclassified and, if you used section 3509 rates on lines 10 through 12 for any worker reclassified as an employee, explain why section 3509 rates apply and what rates you used.
+On line 21, give us a detailed reason why any worker was reclassified and, if you used section 3509 rates on lines 11 through 13 for any worker reclassified as an employee, explain why section 3509 rates apply and what rates you used.